-(297) a. haerua hitraxesh besha'a 2/kol hayom/bashana she'avara/bishlavim/tox daka
+(297) a. haerua hitraxesh besha'a 2/kol hayom/bashana she'avara/bishlavim/tox daka the-event happened at 2 pm/all day/last year/in stages/in a minute

 Formally, the composition of the aspectual schemata denoted by this pattern relies on the results of previous discussions.
-We get the 'complete' meaning of the Hiphil from the integration of the two functional heads (i) the intensive feature $\iota$ that introduces the dynamics and (ii) the $\mu$ feature that introduces a canonical goal and a resulting state.
+We get the 'complete' meaning of the Hiphil from the integration of the two functional heads (i) the intensive feature ι that introduces the dynamics and (ii) the μ feature that introduces a canonical goal and a resulting state.

-The middle intensive template, $Binyan\ Hitpael$ , $B_i^m$ in our notation is marked both consonantally with a doubled middle morpheme and with the vocalization a-e.
+The middle intensive template, Binyan Hitpael, B_i^m in our notation is marked both consonantally with a doubled middle morpheme and with the vocalization a-e.
 Moreover, it is the only form in Hebrew that carries a t prefixed to the root, as other so called t-forms in different Semitic languages

-Semantically, the meaning of the Hitpael is composed from two different components that modify the basic meaning of the root: (i) the lexical material introduced by the $\iota$ feature (similar to the Piel), and (ii) the lexical material introduced by the $\mu$ feature (similar to the Niphal).
+Semantically, the meaning of the Hitpael is composed from two different components that modify the basic meaning of the root: (i) the lexical material introduced by the ι feature (similar to the Piel), and (ii) the lexical material introduced by the μ feature (similar to the Niphal).
 The reference point of the result scenario is essentially the one defined standardly for Hebrew accomplishments (chapter 5).